deepaklearner/sample_cypher/simple1.md

 v1.3

     // Set Level for the CEO
     MATCH (ceo:User {employeeNumber: '2000001'})
     SET ceo.Level = 1

     // Traverse the hierarchy and calculate Level for others WITH ceo
     MATCH path = (n:User)-[:REPORTS_TO*]->(ceo)  // Match the path from the user to the CEO WITH n, LENGTH(path) AS level  // Calculate the length of the path (number of hops) SET n.Level = level + 1  // Set the level, adding 1 to the path length

     // Return the updated results
     RETURN n.employeeNumber, n.managerid, n.Level
+    ORDER BY n.Level

+Multiple issue. there are total 7 rows in output.
+Duplicate employeeNumber. also for 2000001 Level is coming as 2 instead of 1

+v1.4

+// Set Level for the CEO first (Level 1)
+MATCH (ceo:User {employeeNumber: '2000001'})
+SET ceo.Level = 1

+// Now traverse the hierarchy, but exclude the CEO from further traversals WITH ceo
+MATCH path = (n:User)-[:REPORTS_TO*]->(ceo)  // Match path from user to CEO WITH DISTINCT n, LENGTH(path) AS level  // Use DISTINCT to ensure each user is only considered once SET n.Level = level + 1  // Set Level to be path length + 1

+// Return the updated results
+RETURN n.employeeNumber, n.managerid, n.Level